SZXC-WG/LocalGen-new/README.md

 If you have an idea or find bugs, you can also take part in contributing to the project!
 Just **create an issue** or **create a pull request**.

-## Copyright

-The project is licensed under **the MIT license**.

-Copyright (c) 2023 LocalGen-dev

-Developers: LocalGen-dev team

-Contributors: see the list on the right bars.

-We give our greatest thanks to all contributors who has contributed to our project.

 ## Future Versions

 - `v4.1/5.1` Fix web flashing problem.